Seanny123/webpack-typescript-helloworld/README.md

 - `ts-loader` to automatically reload the files you edit
 - `typings` to get type information for JavaScript packages (in this case `D3.js`)

+# Not covered in this tutorial/repository

+- How to deploy an application
+- How to run unit tests

 # Installation proceedure

 1. `yarn`